 “Come on, just get over your cancer.
 Maybe if you don’t think about it, it’ll go away.”

-As if people suffering from mental ILLNESS could somehow just think it away?
-Don’t you think they would if they could?!
+Don’t you think someone suffering from mental ILLNESS would just think it away if they could?!

 No wonder no one wants to speak up when they’re having a hard time.

 No one wants to be “crazy”.
 No one wants to lock themselves in their house because they’re afraid to go outside.
 No one really wants to distance themselves from everyone they know.
 No one really wants to not wash their hair for weeks on end or talk to themselves in public or yell at something that isn’t there.
 But mental illness wants them to.

 According to the National Institute of Mental Health, about 45 million Americans are suffering from a mental illness—and those are only the diagnosed cases.

 The National Institute Of Mental Health (NIMH) breaks down mental illness into two categories: any mental illness and serious mental Illness.
 Any mental illness is defined as any mental, behavioral, or emotional disorder.
 AMI can vary in impact, ranging from no impairment to mild, moderate, and even severe.
 Serious mental illness is defined as a mental, behavioral, or emotional disorder resulting in serious functional impairment, which substantially interferes with or limits one or more major life activities.